 Oil price forecasts are included each month in our publications Consensus Forecasts – G7 and Western Europe (page 27), Asia Pacific Consensus Forecasts (page 30), Latin American Consensus Forecasts (page 29) and Eastern Europe Consensus Forecasts (page 25).

-More extensive coverage of oil prices (Brent and WTI) is presented in our Energy and Metals Consensus Forecasts publication, which includes forecasts and detailed analysis for over 30 individual commodities.
+Extensive coverage of oil prices (Brent and WTI) is presented in our Energy and Metals Consensus Forecasts publication.
+It features:

 - Individual panellist and consensus oil price forecasts for the next eight quarters, in addition to annual average price forecasts for the 2, 3, and 4 year horizons.

 - Long-term (5-10 year) individual panellist and consensus price forecasts in nominal and real (inflation adjusted) terms.

 - Forecasts and analysis for more than 30 other individual commodities, including RBOB gasoline, coal, aluminium, copper, lithium, iron ore, gold and many more.

 The table and text (below) is an example of the monthly survey results for Brent Oil Price Forecasts taken from our February 2022 regional publications.
 Each month we ask our panellists for their forecasts for the Brent price in 3 and 12 months from the survey date and display the average (mean), along with the high and low forecasts, standard deviation and number of forecasters.